jrauvola/LIA/README.md

 - **Professionals Seeking Advancement**U: Established professionals aiming for promotions or transitions within their current industry can leverage LiA to refine their interview techniques and demonstrate their growth.

 # **🚪Future Works**
+**Data Collection and User Insights**
+Continuously refine the social skills targets as more user data is gathered.
+Analyze user behavior to identify which parts of the platform are most engaging.
+Collect human rubric scores to enhance the accuracy of automated scoring.
+Additionally, include a dedicated section for users to ask role- or company-specific questions, fostering engagement and clarity.

+**Product Enhancement and Feature Expansion**
+Optimize audio feature extraction for improved performance and user experience.
+Expand the knowledge base to encompass a growing number of domains.
+Further personalize and dynamically adapt question generation to better align with individual user profiles and needs.

 # **🛠️Tools Utilized**
 | Category | Tool(s) |